rook/rook/design/object-bucket/object-bucket.md

 1. `ownerReference` sets the CephObjectBucketClaim as a child of the Ceph Cluster.
 Cluster deletion causes the deletion of the ConfigMap
 1. Label `ceph.rook.io/object/claims` associates all artifacts under the CephObjectBucketClaim operator.
 Set by operator.
 1. `storageClassName` is used to target the desired Object Store.
 Used by the operator to get the Object Store service URL.
-1. `secretName` designates which Secret containg an access key pair to use for bucket creation.
 1. `bucketPrefix` the operator will utilize the k8s.io/apiserver `names` package for generating random 5 character suffixes
 1. `phase` 3 possible phases of bucket creation, mutually exclusive
 1. `configMapRef` is an objectReference to the generated ConfigMap